nelsonfigueroa/nelson.cloud/content/posts/2025-12-31-wireguard-on-synology-dsm-with-docker.md

 ## Running the Gluetun Container and Verifying WireGuard Works

-In the same directory as `docker-compose.yml`, spin up a Gluetun container with `docker-compose`:
+In the same directory as `docker-compose.yml`, spin up a Gluetun container with `docker compose`:

 ```
-docker-compose up -d
+docker compose up -d
 ```

 You'll see some output similar to the following: